Zoroiscrying/Unity_Shader_Library_Zoroiscrying/README.md

   - Todo: Jacobian water foam calculation
   - Todo: RT + Particle system water foam and interaction (stylized)
   - Todo: Underwater Post Process / Midwater look through effect (Maybe use stencil + post processing / world space near-camera water surface calculation + post processing)
+    - Another possible solution: render a depth map of the water top down above the camera, while in post-process, compare the screen pixel's vertical position in the world with the current water's height based on the depth map rendered (sounds like it, but I'm not sure).
+This solution supports Gerstner waves because it samples the water height after displacement.
+    - And Another one: render a near-plane dynamic mesh by sampling the water height at sepecific locations, render this mesh onto a low-res texture with a simple blur (render as white, background black, thus generating a mask texture at screen space).
+This solution does not support Gerstner waves, as Gerstner waves would change XZ position of water, causing the tracing of a height change on a fixed XZ point impossible (or extremely difficult).
+    - Actually, due to the consideration above, I would suggest using FFT waves for water movement (pure height map solution, only vertical movement).
   - Depth and ramp based water colorization
   - Gerstner / Sine wave and normal re-calculation
   - Edge foam